F1R3FLY-io/f1r3bot/README.md

 -jar build/libs/F1r3flyBots-1.0-SNAPSHOT-shadow.jar
 ```

-You can also run the bot with docker: after you make a fat jar with shadowJar command you can run the next command to build a docker image:
+You can also run the bot with docker: after you make a fat jar with the shadowJar command, you can run the next command to build a docker image:

 ```angular2html
 ./gradlew buildDockerImage